noncent/instagram-data-scraper/README.md

-## Bingo!!!
-Instagram-Super-Scraper V 2.5.1 (Dev) Now Available :)

-### Last Updated : 5-Jan-2018
+## Instagram-Super-Scraper V 2.5.2 (Dev) - Last Updated : 14-Jan-2018
-> Updated code as per new Instagram JSON data structure

 ## What is in new Super Scraper (Dev)?
+- All Images in account information (likes)
+- Select Full or Minimum Account information by toggle option
 - Now you can Search #Hashtags and @UserAccounts simultaneously - New Feature
 - Searching Keyword added - New Feature
 - Keywords Analytic s - New Feature